 Searching for a Flight

 I compare flights on Ryanair with a search on Skyscanner or Google flights.
-Depending on where you are there might be a cheaper flight on another airline.
-The cheapest flights, from what I’ve found, are often in the early morning or late at night.
-From looking at flights I’ve noticed booking about two months in advance gets you the best deal.
-If you want travel during peak travel season (Christmas/New Year’s) you may want to book a little early.
+Depending on where you are you might find a cheaper flight on another airline.
+The most inexpensive flights, from my research, are often in the early morning or late at night.
+I’ve noticed booking about two months in advance gets you the best deal.
+If you want to travel during peak travel season (Christmas/New Year’s, summer months), you may want to book a bit earlier than that.

 Booking a Flight

-When you find a flight on Ryanair, it includes your ticket and a small cabin bag (35cm x 20cm x 20cm).
+When you find a flight on Ryanair, it includes your ticket and a small cabin bag (40cm x 20cm x 25cm).
 Your ticket does not include

 - Any checked bags.
 Ryanair is strict with their cabin bag policy (the size and the amount of bags you can take).
 If your cabin bag is too big, you may have to pay extra to check it at the airport.
 Sharon from Simpler and Smarter found this out the hard way when she was charged to check in a bag that was just one inch too long.

-When purchasing your ticket, Ryanair will try to sell you on things like
+Ryanair will try to sell you on extras like

-Upgrading from the cheap Base Fare to their Plus or Flexi Plus Fare.
+- Upgrading from the cheap Base Fare to their Plus or Flexi Plus Fare.
 These are more expensive but include things like checked bags and priority boarding.
-If you are traveling with your family, there is a Family Plus Fare you can upgrade to as well.
+If you are travelling with your family, there is a Family Plus Fare you can upgrade to as well.

-Priority boarding, which lets you be among the first passengers to board the flight.
-It also let’s you take all your cabin bags on board without gate checking.
+- Priority boarding, which lets you be among the first passengers to board the flight.
+It also allows you take all your cabin bags on board without gate checking.
 More about that in a bit.

 Baggage Limits and Priority Boarding

-Non-European citizen needs to have a have a printed boarding pass to get stamped by Ryanair.
-Before you go to security you need to go to the Ryanair check-in desk.
+- Any non-European citizens must print their boarding pass because it needs to get stamped by Ryanair.
+Before you go to security, you need to go to the Ryanair check-in desk.
 There’s a queue marked visa check.
 An agent will check to make sure your passport is valid for travel.
 Then they stamp your boarding pass.
 I have to do this for every Ryanair flight (cause I’m from Canada).
 Another reason to get to the airport early.
+Apparently this is being taken out for Ireland to UK flights, but I’d still print my boarding pass and bring it to the check-in desk just in case.

-If you decide to buy a seat, you can check into your flight 60 days in advance.
-If you get Ryanair to pick a seat for you, then you can check in for your flight between 3 days and 2 hours beforehand.
+- If you decide to buy a seat, you can check into your flight 60 days in advance.
+If you get Ryanair to pick a seat for you, then you can check in between 3 days and 2 hours before your flight.

 At The Airport